nishantssoni/IOT-Medicine-Dispenser-Using-Node-MCU/README.md

 3. **Dispense Medicine**: The Node MCU microcontroller triggers the diaphragm pump to dispense the correct dosage.
 4. **View Historical Data**: Access historical dispensation data through the mobile application.

-## Contributing

-We welcome contributions to enhance the system's functionality.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License